RicardoATB/li-ion-bat-monitor/README.md

 **[under development)**<br /><br />

-**Project Description**: Microcontroller programmed in C to monitor the battery status of an Electric RC car through the use of I2C protocol.<br /><br />
+**Project description**: Microcontroller programmed in C to monitor the battery status of an Electric RC car through the use of I2C protocol.<br /><br />

 **PCBS already designed**: